Skip to Content

 • Constitutional Violations: If your rights were violated when you were arrested through improper police conduct or issues related to search and seizure laws, you may have a case against the prosecution.

-If you’ve been pulled over, accused, or arrested, for intoxication assault, you should immediately seek legal assistance from an experienced Austin intoxication assault defense lawyer.
-At Smith & Vinson Law Firm, we have years of experience helping our clients overcome the charges against them.
-We know that intoxication assault charges and the ensuing penalties can be very serious, which is why we will aggressively defend your rights and take care of all aspects of your case.
+If you’ve been pulled over, arrested, or charged with intoxication assault, you should immediately seek legal assistance from an experienced Austin intoxication assault defense lawyer.
+At Smith & Vinson Law Firm, we have years of experience helping our clients overcome serious charges.
+We know that intoxication assault charges and the ensuing penalties can be very serious, which is why we aggressively defend your rights and take care of all aspects of your case.

-Our team is familiar with these types of cases and we know what legal strategies can work for you.
-Our Austin DWI attorneys can help you prove that the basis of your charge was fabricated, or that the evidence against you was improperly collected.
+Our team is familiar with these types of cases, and we know what legal strategies can work for you.
+Our attorneys can help you prove that the basis of your charge was fabricated, or that the evidence against you was improperly collected.
 Let us put our skills to work for you.

 Our Client Reviews